RavenSystem/il2_specs/vehicles/_pzv-d.eng.md

 Muzzle velocity 1170 m/s, armour penetration at point blank range 208 mm.
 500 m: armour penetration 179 mm, velocity 1054 m/s, drop -1.0 m.
 1000 m: armour penetration 154 mm, velocity: 949 m/s, drop -4.3 m.
-2000 m: armour penetration 111 mm, velocity: 756 m/s, drop -19.7 m

 ### Removed additional armor plates

-Removed 5 mm Schürzen that were attached to the hull.
-They were added mainly to protect the tank from massed AT rifle fire which was dangerous for thinner armored sides.
-Not being able to stop an AP bullet, this additional armor destabilized it or caused its fragmentation before it could hit the main armored hull.
 ### Smoke Mortars

 Installation of 6 external single-shot smoke mortars.